hmchou56/centra8/centra5/travel.md

 ### By car

 If you are travelling by car, the GPS coordinates to Crown Plaza Porto are N 41°09.623' W 8°38.440'.
 There are several car rental services available in Porto and also at the airport area.

+As of today, World Health Organization (WHO) and the European Centre for Disease Prevention and Control (ECDPC) did not recommend any travel restrictions, in particular to Portugal, based on the current information available.

+Travelers should only take into consideration the restrictions that airlines may have put in place and follow the recommendations from the health organizations and countries to where they are traveling.

+Visit [this website](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/travel-advice) to learn more on travelling during the COVID-2019 outbreak.